AlfrescoArchive/ttc-docs/workshop.md

 Clone all of those projects inside the **workshop/** directory

+Update all the orgs inside the JenkinsFile to use your user name as we did for the other services.

 Import them all to Jenkins X
 > jx import --branches "develop|PR-.*|feature.*"